CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

 ### How to contribute

 ####Installation and configuration

+-  IPython 0.14 is a requirement to view the ipynb files.
+It can be downloaded [here](http://ipython.org/ipython-doc/dev/install/index.html)
 -  For Linux users, you should not have a problem installing Numpy, Scipy and PyMC.
 For Windows users, check out [pre-compiled versions](http://www.lfd.uci.edu/~gohlke/pythonlibs/) if you have difficulty.
 -  In the styles/ directory are a number of files that are customized for the book.
 These are not only designed for the book, but they offer many improvements over the default settings of matplotlib and the IPython notebook.
 -  Currently the formatting of the style is not set, so try to follow what has been used so far, but inconsistencies are fine.

 ####Commiting

-- all commits are welcome, even if they are minor.
+-  All commits are welcome, even if they are minor.
+-  If you are unfamiliar with Github, you can email me contributions to the email below.

 ####Contact
 Contact the main author, Cam Davidson-Pilon at cam.davidson.pilon@gmail.com or [@cmrndp](https://twitter.com/cmrn_dp)